AbdelrhmanMagdy/CSE-Networks/README.md

 ## CRC implementation (CSE-2019) Ain-Shams University

 **How to use:**
-- download the files from the repository.
+- Download the source code files from the (CRC Algorithm)[https://github.com/AbdelrhmanMagdy/CSE-Networks/tree/master/CRC_Algorithm].
-- open each file through the terminal and pass the args as stdin as follow.
+- Run your function from the terminal using *pytho3 "your finction"* and follow the function manual.

 ### Samples:
 **Example:**